austinhutchen/austinscode/README.md

   <br>
 ORIGINAL AUTHOR: <u><b>Austin Hutchen </b></u>
 <br>
-*In progress, will be completed by 8/16/23*
+*Animations currently in progress, will be completed by 8/16/23*